 The project was commissioned with funds provided by the Bill & Melinda Gates Foundation through the Disposable Syringe Jet Injector project within the Delivery portfolio of the Vaccine Technologies Group at PATH.

-We have recently carried out a comprehensive review of issues arising from BCG vaccination and the evidence for a need, or desire, to replace the Mantoux method with novel intradermal delivery devices.
+We carried out a comprehensive review of issues arising from BCG vaccination and the evidence for a need, or desire, to replace the Mantoux method with novel intradermal delivery devices.
 This vaccine is very widely used, mostly in young (wriggling) infants and, as such, it could be a stable market for novel intradermal devices.
-This report is being used internally by PATH and, we hope, will be available more widely in the near future.
+This report was used internally by PATH.
 It is a fascinating and complex area, with implications for the use of this route for other vaccines.

 We have done several projects about polio vaccines and in particular inactivated poliovirus vaccine (IPV).